Category:

 Early Life

-Bryant Gumbel was born in New Orleans, Louisiana, on September 29, 1948.
-He is the son of city clerk Rhea Alice and Richard Gumbel, who worked as a judge.
+Bryant Gumbel was born on September 29, 1948, in New Orleans, Louisiana.
+He is the son of city clerk Rhea Alice and judge Richard Gumbel.
 Bryant's older brother Greg Gumbel would eventually go on to also become a famous TV broadcaster.
-The family moved to Chicago when he was a child.
-Gumbel was raised Catholic and attended and graduated from the De La Salle Institute in Chicago, while growing up in the South Side of the city.
-Gumbel attended Bates College where he studied Russian history.
-In school, he was the editor of Black Sports Magazine.
+The family moved to Chicago when Bryant was a child.
+Gumbel was raised Catholic on Chicago's South Side, and he graduated from the De La Salle Institute.
+Gumbel then attended Bates College, where he studied Russian history.
+In school, he was the editor of "Black Sports Magazine."

 Career

-Gumbel became a top candidate for the job by chance, when he served as a very last-minute substitute for Jane Pauley in August 1981.
-Executive producer Steve Friedman and other NBC executives were so impressed that Gumbel quickly became the front runner for the "Today" co-anchor position.
+Gumbel became a top candidate for the job by chance when he served as a very last-minute substitute for Jane Pauley in August 1981.
+Executive producer Steve Friedman and other NBC executives were so impressed that Bryant quickly became the front-runner for the "Today" co-anchor position.
 Although Friedman and other NBC executives favored Gumbel as Brokaw's replacement, others in the NBC News division felt strongly that Brokaw should be replaced by a fellow news correspondent, not a sports reporter.
 NBC News decided to compromise and selected Gumbel as the program's anchor and Wallace as a third, Washington-based Anchor.
 Gumbel officially replaced Brokaw on January 4, 1982.
 The Gumbel-Pauley-Wallace arrangement resulted in chaos and lasted just nine months.

 Bryant Gumbel